dchisholm125/golf-app-with-copilot/app/backend/README.md

 ## Stripe Integration (Planned)
 - Stripe will be used for secure payment processing.
 - Payment logic will be modular and PCI-compliant, with no raw card data handled by the backend.

+## Database (MySQL)
+- MySQL will be used to persist user, game, and statistics data.
+- FastAPI will serve as the backend API between the UI and the database.
+- Database connection and models will be documented here as they are added.

 ---